Parkietje/go-site/readme.md

 ## Templates

-The template files, ending in`.gtpl`, inside the `/ui` directory contain plain html, enriched with Go template tags to dynamically generate the UI.
+The template files, ending in`.gohtml`, inside the `/ui` directory contain plain html, enriched with Go template tags to dynamically generate the UI.

 The example below shows the definition of a *base* html template, that is populated with content defined in *title*, *header*, *main*, and *footer* templates.